WojRep/Check_MK-Mikrotik_OS_info/README.md

 # Check_MK-Mikrotik_OS_info

-CheckMK plugin for monitoring the parameters of RouterOS and hardware info
+CheckMK plugin for monitoring the parameters of RouterOS and hardware inventory.